 - tackle low-level crime and antisocial behaviour (such as graffiti, littering, fly tipping and vandalism) - take names and addresses and control traffic - are a reassuring uniformed presence - are fully trained to the Community Safety Accreditation Scheme before starting their work - encourage communities to work together and make things better for everyone - work closely with Kent Police and other professional authorities - talk with local people, offering information and advice - take part in local community activities.

 They don't make arrests.

 Contact your local Community Warden.

 SKILLS4LIFE COMMUNITY SAFETY

 HOW TO EARN YOUR AWARD

-Complete the quiz OR one of the activities below
+Complete the quiz and choose 1 of the other activities below